FakeItEasy/FakeItEasy/docs/custom-dummy-creation.md

 }
 ```

-### How does FakeItEasy find the Dummy Factories?
+### How does BlairItEasy find the Dummy Factories?

-On initialization, FakeItEasy
+On initialization, BlairItEasy
 [looks for Discoverable Extension Points](scanning-for-extension-points.md),
 including Dummy Factories.